northcoastmountainrat/Sitchensis/README.md

 ### Where do I learn how to use it? ###

- * This click on the Wiki tab above to see a complete set of instructions for using _SITCHENSIS_
+ * Click on the Wiki tab above to see a complete set of instructions for using _SITCHENSIS_

 ### How do I get set up? ###